 A good price estimate takes a thorough inventory of the effort, factors in the unexpected, and understands the payment arrangements common to the industry.

-- How big should the final deliverable be (i.e., number of pages, words, elearning modules, web pages, slides, etc.)?
+- How big should the final deliverable be? (e.g., number of pages, words, e-learning modules, webpages, slides)

 - How much existing source material is available?

-- Do subject matter experts (SMEs) prefer to be interviewed remotely at the beginning of a project, or would an on-site kickoff visit be preferable?
+- Do subject matter experts (SMEs) prefer to meet remotely or on-site at the beginning of a project?

-- Does pre-written content need deep, structural revision or just a high-level proofread?
+- Does pre-written information require deep, structural revision or just high-level proofread?

-- How many client revision cycles do you want before receiving the final assets?
+- How many revision cycles does the client want before receiving the final assets?

-- Should the specialist be a new hire, a contractor, or a remote partner?
+- If needed, should the specialist be a new hire, a contractor, or a remote partner?